 2019 Chevrolet Traverse

-We expect the Chevrolet Traverse to receive a few minor changes and updates for the 2019 model year, representing the second model year of the second-generation Traverse.
+The Chevrolet Traverse receives a few minor changes and updates for the 2019 model year, representing the second model year of the second-generation Traverse.

-Following are our expectations of the 2019 Chevrolet Traverse:
+Following are the changes, updates and new features for the 2019 Chevrolet Traverse:

 The 2019 Chevrolet Traverse continues to be offered as a full-size four-door crossover utility vehicle (CUV) with three rows of seating.